Customer Service Task Force

 - Manages expectations, follows up accordingly

-Soft Skills are the key to effective delivery of customer service!
+Soft Skills are the key to the effective delivery of customer service!

 YORK CARES - Strategy

-The following represent a plan to improve customer service on campus by using the following guidelines when interacting with students and staff:
+The following represents a plan to improve customer service on campus by using the following guidelines when interacting with students and staff:

 - Communicate - provide customers with timely and accurate information/policies/deadlines in advance and in writing on departmental websites.
 Provide the tools and information to do what is needed on their own (e.g., provide training, Help Workshops, maintain website, send News Blasts)